Table of Contents

-1. Why do hotels need to measure their sales performance through KPIs?
+1. Why Hotels Need to Measure their Performance through KPIs?

 A growing issue for many hotels is to generate enough demand over a constant period of time.